How can I obtain academic accommodations for my classes?

 What if I disagree with a decision that was made or feel that I have been discriminated against based on my disability?

-You can file a grievance if you feel you have been treated unfairly.
-The policy can be found at this link: Students with Disabilities Grievance Procedures.
+You can file a grievance if you feel you have been unfairly treated.
+Review the policy Students with Disabilities Grievance Procedures.
 You can also discuss the process with your facilitator.
-To review the complete process for obtaining testing accommodations, please click here (undergraduate and graduate business students) or here (law students).
+To review the complete process for obtaining testing accommodations,